 Who Is Christiane Amanpour?

-Born on January 12, 1958, in London, England, Christiane Amanpour is considered one of television's leading news correspondents.
-First gaining notice for her 1985 report on Iran, winning the DuPont Award, Amanpour has received multiple Emmys and countless other honors for her work, including several Peabodys and an Edward R. Murrow Award.
+Christiane Amanpour is considered one of television's leading news correspondents.
+After first gaining notice for her 1985 report on Iran, which won the DuPont Award, Amanpour has received multiple Emmys and countless other honors for her work, including several Peabody awards and an Edward R. Murrow Award.
 She is CNN's chief international correspondent and has worked for CBS' 60 Minutes and ABC News.

 Background and Early Career